calmestguy/Neural_Beats_Studio/DATA_DELETION.md

 **Last Updated:** December 26, 2024

+## Important Notice

+**Neural Beats Studio is a desktop application that processes all data locally on your device.
+We do NOT store your data on our servers.
+All data deletion is handled locally by you, the user.**

 ## How to Delete Your Data

 Neural Beats Studio respects your privacy and provides you with full control over your data.
 All data is stored locally on your device, and you can delete it at any time.